Jaber1028/WeSplit/README.md

 # WeSplit
 ## A Simple Check Splitting app
+A simple tool to help calculate the cost of a check after a given tax.
+Can also be used to find cost per person, if the check needs to be equally split per person.

 Built with Swift & SwiftUI, inspired from #100DaysOfSwift by Hacking With Swift